bassosimone/bloom/README.md

 Since golang only uses static linking, we need to figure out how to statically link MK in gooni.

 Ideally, the build process should not be paintful.
-Possibly, it should be possible to do all the development from macOS.
+Hopefully, it should be possible to do all the development from macOS.

 What we need to achieve is basically the following: